 Student Preferences

-Preferences let teachers and administrators specify pairs of students who should be placed in the same class.
+Preferences let teachers and administrators specify pairs of students who should be placed in the same classroom.
 Unlike friend requests (which come from the students themselves), preferences are set by staff based on professional judgment.

 What Are Matching Preferences?

-A matching preference is a directive to the algorithm: "Try to place these two students in the same class."
+A matching preference is a directive to the algorithm: "Try to place these two students in the same classroom."
 The algorithm treats preferences as strong hints — it will honor them whenever possible without violating hard constraints like restrictions or capacity limits.

 Preferences are bidirectional.
 If you create a preference pairing Student A with Student B, both students are equally linked — there is no direction to the relationship.